ag005b/Arcade-Game/README.md

 - Enjoy the game :)

 ## How to play
 Player uses `up`, `down`, `right`, `left` [  ←   →   ↑   ↓  ] arrow keys to move the hero.
-The objenct of the game is to cross the road and reach the water without colliding with  any bugs.
+The object of the game is to cross the road and reach the water without colliding with any bugs.

-The game restarts once yo have reached the water or you collide with a bug.
+The game restarts once you have reached the water or you collide with a bug.